National Academy of Arts of Ukraine

-National Ukrainian Academy of Arts (Національна академія мистецтв України, НАМ України) is a state scientific and artistic institution in the field of art, culture, and art history in Ukraine.
+The National Ukrainian Academy of Arts (Національна академія мистецтв України, НАМ України) is a state scientific and artistic institution in the field of art, culture, and art history in Ukraine.
 The academy is one of the six state funded institutions along with the National Academy of Sciences of Ukraine that was established in 1996 and obtained its National status in 2010.
 The membership to the academy is on an electoral basis for the distinguished specialists of professional artistry: theater and film directors, composers, painters, conductors, actors etc.

 History

 Origin

 The work of Kyiv-Mohyla and Ostroh Academies had a strong influence on the development of Ukrainian Arts in the 16th and 17th centuries.
 Theatrical performances, dramas, and music concerts performed by students with other important events have taken place in the aforementioned academies on the eve of holidays and festivals.
 In general, the foundation of academies in Ukraine is historically connected with the growth of the cultural level of Ukrainian society and with essential changes in the development of the education of artists.
-Increasing the possibilities for development of talented youth’s creativity and carrying out complex, scientific research lies at the base of academics.
+Increasing the possibilities for development of talented youth's creativity and carrying out complex, scientific research lies at the base of academics.

 First academy (1918)

 On the 18th of December 1917, the Ukrainian State Academy of Arts (nowadays The National Academy of Fine Arts and Architecture), was founded.
-The founding of the Academy, one of the highest level art education centers in Europe, and its further development in the history of Ukrainian culture was a remarkable event in the life of Ukrainian Art and is regarded as continuing glamorous Ukrainian traditions in Art and the realization of nation’s cultural needs and desires.
-In 1922, the Academy was reorganized and renamed the Institution of Plastic Arts.
+The founding of the academy, one of the highest level art education centers in Europe, and its further development in the history of Ukrainian culture was a remarkable event in the life of Ukrainian Art and is regarded as continuing glamorous Ukrainian traditions in Art and the realization of nation's cultural needs and desires.
+In 1922, the academy was reorganized and renamed the Institution of Plastic Arts.
 In 1924 it was renamed as the Kyiv Fine Arts Institute.